A Blood Smeared Easter

 The episode received worldwide condemnations, but the world also had scrambled for answers: Tamil Tigers, the dreaded group, responsible for over one hundred and thirty suicide blasts, in the country, had never targeted the minority Christian communities, before.
 It was a group that revolutionised the art of suicide bombings in the Buddhist dominated, war torn island.
 They wore cyanide capsules, under their necks, in an event of being captured.
 Even if anyone had whims about their role in the multiple bombings, as an initial reaction, they were wrong.

 It was only until now, post-Christchurch mosque rampage, that Sri Lankan officials blamed the Islamic State for this major attack on Catholic Christians, in the island, after Amaq, the press portal of ISIS, claimed responsibility for the attack.
-Perhaps, the ousting of Islamic State from Syria, may have been a mother reason.
+Perhaps, the ousting of Islamic State from Syria, may have been other reason.

 During the war in Syria, ISIS attracted many number of youth, from neighbouring Maldives, and had developed strong transport and commercial links with neighbouring Sri Lanka, from where it had recruited a number of volunteers.
 During 2016, Sri Lankan government was aware that thirty-two Sri Lankan Muslims had joined ISIS, and about the spread of global jihadist ideologies, in the country.